 The top five tourism & leisure industry deals of April 2021 tracked by GlobalData were:

-1) Arctos Sports Partners’ $5.5bn private equity deal for 5% stake with The Golden State Warriors
+1) Arctos Sports Partners $5.5bn private equity deal with The Golden State Warriors

-2) The $1.5bn acquisition deal with Minnesota Lynx and Minnesota Timberwolves Basketball by Alex Rodriguez and Marc Lore
+2) The $1.5bn acquisition of Minnesota Lynx and Minnesota Timberwolves Basketball by Alex Rodriguez and Marc Lore

-3) The $650m merger of Gores Metropoulos II and Sonder
+3) $650m merger deal with Gores Metropoulos II and Sonder

-4) The $308m asset transaction with Gaming and Leisure Properties by Bally’s
+4) The $308m asset transaction of Gaming and Leisure Properties by Bally’s

-5) Sunstone Hotel Investors’ $265m asset transaction for Montage Healdsburg Resort.
+5) Sunstone Hotel Investors $265m asset transaction deal with